cdscih/funny-tweets-re/README.md

 ## Generation of the environment variables

-The flow used from the script to generate the lifelong access token is called "OAuth 2.0 Authorization Code Flow with PKCE".
+The flow used from the script to generate the lifelong access token is called "3-legged OAuth flow".
+More info [here](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens)

 The following env variables should be populated:
 ```bash